vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 1. To view the event source details, click **iot-az220-training-{your-id}**.

-    Notice that the configuration of the event source matches what was set when the Time Series Insights resource was created.
+    Notice that the configuration of the event source matches what you specified when the Time Series Insights resource was created.

 ### Exercise 3: Run Simulated IoT Devices

-In this exercise, you will run the simulated devices so they starts sending telemetry events to Azure IoT Hub.
+In this exercise, you will run the simulated devices so that they start sending telemetry events to Azure IoT Hub.

-1. Open **Visual Studio Code**.
+1. In your virtual machine environment, use the **Start** menu to open **Visual Studio Code**.

+    > **Tip**: You may find it helpful to maximize the Visual Studio Code window.

 1. On the **File** menu, click **Open Folder**.

 1. In the **Open Folder** dialog, navigate to the lab 10 Starter folder.

-    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:
+    Before starting the lab instructions, you downloaded a copy of the GitHub repository containing lab resources to the lab virtual machine environment.
+The folder structure includes the following folder path:

     * Allfiles
         * Labs
             * 10-Explore and analyze time stamped data with Time Series Insights
                 * Starter

+    > **Note**: If you have trouble locating the **Allfiles** folder, check your Windows **Desktop** folder.

 1. In the **Open Folder** dialog, click **ContainerSimulation**, and then click **Select Folder**.